Bitcoin3554/Bitcoin3.0/SECURITY.md

 Thank you for helping us keep Kert-One secure!

-Remember to replace [YOUR_EMAIL_ADDRESS_HERE] with the actual email address you want security reports sent to.
+Remember to replace  with the actual email address you want security reports sent to.
 This should be an email address that you monitor regularly.